Finding and Applying for Jobs

 - Join IVY Life to meet Ivy alumni at events across the country.

 - Attend President’s Council of Cornell Women (PCCW) Annual Luncheon

 - Cornell Reunion hires student workers every June

 - Attend Cornell Department Lectures & Receptions – find events on department websites and the Cornell University Events Calendar

 Professional documents include resumes, cover letters, personal statements and other professional correspondence (such as thank you emails and follow up emails).
 Frequently, these documents offer your first impression to a potential employer.
 Resumes give recruiters a quick overview of your academic and career background; cover letters can help you secure an interview; and other correspondence (thank you letters, follow up, etc) can open doors to future opportunities.
 Knowing how to write these important documents will be extremely beneficial throughout your career.
 Check out the Canvas modules for Resumes and Letters (includes cover letters and other correspondence) to get started.
-Once you have document(s) drafted, we welcome you to schedule an appointment for a resume/cover letter review or personal statement review!
+Once you have document(s) drafted, we welcome you to schedule an initial resume review appointment and/or a cover letter review appointment!